 Petit-Rocher, a village situated on Chaleur Bay and 20 km northwest of Bathurst, was established in 1797 by Acadian settlers.
 With 92% of its residents being Francophone, the village’s name, derived from French, refers to a small rock off a headland that helps create a cove for the village.

-The first settlement in the area was by displaced Acadians in 1755.
-The village was named Little Roche from 1850 to 1854, then Madisco until 1870, and then Petit Rocher.
-The hyphenated form Petit-Rocher was adopted in 2009.
-Some old maps have the name Petite Roche (1812) and Sainte Roque or Little Russia (1827).
-The name is pronounced by most anglophones in the region as Petty Roche.
+Initially settled by displaced Acadians in 1755, the village underwent various name changes over time: Little Roche from 1850 to 1854, Madisco until 1870, and finally Petit Rocher.
+The hyphenated form, Petit-Rocher, was adopted in 2009.
+Some historical maps use alternative names like Petite Roche (1812) and Sainte Roque or Little Russia (1827).
+In the region, most anglophones pronounce the name as Petty Roche.

-In 1797 Charles Doucet, Jean Boudreau and Pierre Laplante left Nepisiguit (now Bathurst) to establish a new settlement.
-They supported themselves by farming, logging and fishing.
-The inshore fishery and fish processing dominated the local economy up until the 1960s.
+In 1797, Charles Doucet, Jean Boudreau, and Pierre Laplante left Nepisiguit (now Bathurst) to establish a new settlement.
+They relied on farming, logging, and fishing for their livelihood.
+The inshore fishery and fish processing were the mainstays of the local economy until the 1960s.

-In recent years a zinc mine and paper mill in Bathurst, and a smelter in Belledune, have provided other sources of employment for residents of Petit-Rocher.
-The Mines and Minerals Interpretation Centre of New Brunswick is located in Petit-Rocher.
+More recently, a zinc mine and paper mill in Bathurst and a smelter in Belledune have provided additional employment opportunities for Petit-Rocher residents.
+The Mines and Minerals Interpretation Centre of New Brunswick is also located in the village.

-Every year on August 15, the Village hosts the Rendez-vous Acadian to celebrate Acadian Day.
+Each year on August 15, the village hosts the Rendez-vous Acadian to celebrate Acadian Day.